Duluth DUI Lawyers

 Gwinnett Justice and Administration Center

-Even though your case may have been sent to Gwinnett County State Court from Duluth Municipal Court, there are also times the facts of a particular Duluth DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury) in Gwinnett County State Court.
+Even though your case may have been sent to Gwinnett County State Court from Duluth Municipal Court, there are also times when the facts of a particular Duluth DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury) in Gwinnett County State Court.
 This determination is usually made after an investigation of your Duluth DUI is complete, where we look to the judge’s assignment, the facts of the case, and the legal issues involved.

 • If your license is administratively suspended for refusing the Duluth DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Duluth DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Sometimes the prosecutor gives a bad plea offer.
+• Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your Duluth DUI case, an experienced DUI attorney who is familiar with Duluth Municipal Court, as well as Gwinnett County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court and decide to take your case to trial.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

-Administrative License Suspension
+Administrative License Suspension and your DUI

 A judge from the Office of State Administrative Hearings will preside over your license suspension hearing.